Therapist explaining shoulder joint mechanics during a shoulder pain consultation and treatment.

 How Chiropractors Treat Shoulder Pain

 When dealing with shoulder pain, we employ a variety of techniques tailored to your specific needs.
-These methods often form part of a multidisciplinary approach that combines Chiropractic care with other therapies like Massage Therapy and Physiotherapy for optimal results.
+These methods often form part of a multidisciplinary approach that combines Chiropractic care with other therapies like Massage Therapy and Exercise Rehab for optimal results.

 Here’s how our team of Chiropractors at MYo Lab addresses shoulder pain: